NikkelM/Hades-II-MusicMakerRandomizer/README.md

 This mod should be compatible with all other mods, including those adding songs to the Music Maker or modifying it in other ways.
 If this is not the case for a mod, please let me know by opening an issue.

-This mod was originally created for Mod Importer (available on Nexus [here](https://www.nexusmods.com/hades2/mods/60)), and is compatible with Thunderstore through DemonDaemon.

-You can find the mod on [Thunderstore](https://thunderstore.io/c/hades-ii/p/NikkelM/Randomize_Music_Maker_Song_Choice/) (recommended) and [Nexus](https://www.nexusmods.com/hades2/mods/60).